 What we do in Myanmar

-ActionAid helps women set up businesses through an initiative called the Socio-Economic Development Network (SEDN).
-This network creates marketing outlets for handicraft products made by local women’s enterprises.
-We support farmers to set up self-help business groups, that provide access to seedbanks and loans on a revolving basis so they don’t have to rely on moneylenders with high interest rates.
-And we link farmers and fisher-folk to local Ministry of Agriculture training programmes to help them adapt to Myanmar’s increased flooding, drought, and cyclones.
+We support farmers to set up self-help business groups, which provide access to seedbanks and loans on a revolving basis so they don’t have to rely on moneylenders with high interest rates.

 Training ActionAid Fellows to improve village life

 At just 19, Khin Soe is one of the youngest ActionAid Fellows in her region of Pakokku, Myanmar.